GavinCoded/GavinCoded/README.md

 ## Hey 👋
 I'm Gavin / GavinStrikes
-I am a reverse engineer and research cybersecurity you may know me for owning the company [Oblivity Software LLC](https://ixviixvi.github.io/company/), which is focused on cybersecurity
+I am a reverse engineer and research cybersecurity
+You may know me for owning the company [Oblivity Software LLC](https://ixviixvi.github.io/company/), which is focused on cybersecurity
 ## Projects
 Oblivity - private roblox script executor for the x64 client.\
 \